timothyahwang/openvm/book/src/advanced-usage/sdk.md

 > Generating an EVM proof will require a substantial amount of computation and memory.
 If you have run `cargo openvm setup` and don't need a specialized aggregation configuration, consider deserializing the proving key from the file `~/.openvm/agg.pk` instead of generating it.

 > ⚠️ **WARNING**
 > The aggregation proving key `agg_pk` above is large.
-Avoidå cloning it if possible.
+Avoid cloning it if possible.

 Note that `DEFAULT_PARAMS_DIR` is the directory where Halo2 parameters are stored by the `cargo openvm setup` CLI command.
 For more information on the setup process, see the [onchain verify](../writing-apps/onchain-verify.md) doc.